Trainability Enhancement of Parameterized Quantum Circuits via Reduced-Domain Parameter Initialization: Technical Lemmas

-From Lemma~\ref{firstpowerlemma}, we have the following conclusion. \begin{corollary} Let $A$ be an arbitrary linear operator, $G$ be a Hermitian unitary and $V=e^{-i\frac{\theta}{2}G}$.
+\begin{corollary} Let $A$ be an arbitrary linear operator, $G$ be a Hermitian unitary and $V=e^{-i\frac{\theta}{2}G}$.
 Let $O$ denote an arbitrary Hermitian operator that anti-commutes with $G$, and $\tilde{O}_{1}$ and $\tilde{O}_{2}$ be arbitrary Hermitian operators that commute with $G$.
 Then,